minagawah/mikaboshi/README.md

 ## 2. Examples

-[A few examples](./docs/examples/index.md) which may or may not help...
+I have a few [examples](./docs/examples/index.md) which may, or may not help...

 ## 3. Documentation